 The Pantheon layout is a blend of the Contemporary layout and the Cupertino layout.
 It has both a menu in the top left and a dock at the bottom of the screen to display pinned and running applications.
 Each application's menu appears at the top of that application's window, just as it does in the Redmond layout.

 If you have tried other Ubuntu flavors and you like the look of the Unity desktop, you'll find the Mutiny layout familiar.
 It mimics, as closely as possible, the Unity 7 interface used in traditional Ubuntu through 2017.
 Mutiny uses the Global Menu which displays application menus in the top panel and not in the application windows.
 Mutiny also has a dock of icons on the left of the screen to launch applications, show pinned applications, and show running applications.

 Designed specifically for small screens, the compact Netbook layout has a single taskbar, menu, clock, and list of open applications at the top of the screen.
 There is no dock or panel at the bottom.
 That way everything is accessible no matter how small your screen.

 Of course, since this is Linux, once you have selected the layout you want, you can continue personalizing.
-With any of the seven layouts, you can move the panels to the sides of your screen if you like, you can add or remove a dock, and you can control which icons appear in the panels.
+With any of the eight layouts, you can move the panels to the sides of your screen if you like, you can add or remove a dock, and you can control which icons appear in the panels.
 You can also choose which icons display on your desktop, or none at all.
 You can control whether the windows show some animation or snap into position when they open.
 You can even change whether the window controls for Close, Minimize and Maximize appear on the left, like macOS, or on the right, like Windows.

 Theme music for the Going Linux podcast is generously provided by Mark Blasco. http://www.podcastthemes.com